Ruts/DA_Backend/README.md

-# Farm Management & Advisory API
+# 🌱 Digital Agronomist API

 This project is a FastAPI-based backend designed for digital agriculture platforms.
 It integrates soil monitoring, crop advisory, farm management, image analysis, and WhatsApp-based farmer communication using Google Gemini LLMs, Twilio, and Azure services.